francescosilvano/ReCo2/README.md

-# Oil Price Dynamics and Environmental Footprint: A Statistical Analysis of Fossil Fuel Prices and CO2 and Gas Emissions
+# WTI Price Dynamics and Environmental Footprint: A Statistical Analysis of WTI prices and CO2
 R Software Presentation